Lapel pin

 A lapel pin, also known as an enamel pin, is a small pin worn on clothing, often on the lapel of a jacket, attached to a bag, or displayed on a piece of fabric.
-Lapel pins can be ornamental or can indicate the wearer's affiliation with an organization or cause.
+Lapel pins can be ornamental or can indicate the wearer's affiliation with a cause or an organization, such as a fraternal order or religious order; in the case of a chivalric order, the lapel pin is in the form of a rosette.
 Before the popularity of wearing lapel pins, boutonnières were worn.

 Popular usage

 Lapel pins are frequently used as symbols of achievement and belonging in different organizations.
 Lapel pins from the organization are often collected by members and non-members alike.

-Businesses, corporates, & political parties also use lapel pins to designate achievement and membership.
+Businesses and political parties also use lapel pins to designate achievement and membership.
 Lapel pins are a common element of employee recognition programs, and they are presented to individuals as a symbol of an accomplishment.
 Like fraternity and sorority pins, these lapel pins instill a sense of belonging to an elite group of performers at the organization.
 Businesses also award lapel pins to employees more frequently to boost employee morale, productivity, and employee engagement.

 The Soviet Union had great production of these.
 Besides pins showing political figures and as souvenirs for tourist spots, there were pins for various sports, cultural, and political gatherings and for technical achievements of the Soviet Union.

-In recent years, pin collecting and trading has also become a popular hobby.
+Pin collecting and trading has also become a popular hobby.
 Demand for pin designs based on popular cartoon characters and themes such as Disney, Betty Boop, and Hard Rock Cafe has surged and led to the creation of pin trading events and other social activities.
 Disney pin trading is a prime example of this.

 Cultural significance

-In the USSR and the People's Republic of China, the prominent lapel pins with portraits of Lenin and Mao Zedong, respectively, were worn by youth as well as by Communist party members or people who felt like showing their official political credo.
+In the USSR and the People's Republic of China, lapel pins with portraits of Lenin and Mao Zedong, respectively, were worn by youth as well as by Communist party members or people who felt like showing their official political credo.
 In Czechoslovakia, the Mao badges/pins were worn in the late 1960s and early 1970s by non-conformist youth as a prank and a way to provoke the "normalisationist" reactionaries of the purged post-1968 Communist Party of Czechoslovakia.

 In the 1970s, initiates of Guru Maharaj Ji extensively used buttons, sometimes quite large, with images of the guru's face on them.

 Politicians in the United States often wear American flag lapel pins, especially after the attacks of September 11, 2001.
 By 2008, the flag pin had become "the quickest sartorial method for a politician to telegraph his or her patriotism."
 The practice declined somewhat in the following decade.